Jin Mao Tower

 The Jin Mao Tower (金茂大厦 (金茂大廈, Jīnmào Dàshà); Shanghainese: Cinmeu Dagho; lit.
-‘Golden Prosperity Building’), also known as the Jinmao Building or Jinmao Tower, is a 420.5 m, 88-story (93 if counting the floors in the spire) landmark skyscraper in Lujiazui, Pudong, Shanghai, China.
+'Golden Prosperity Building'), also known as the Jinmao Building or Jinmao Tower, is a 420.5 m, 88-story (93 if counting the floors in the spire) landmark skyscraper in Lujiazui, Pudong, Shanghai, China.
 It contains a shopping mall, offices and the Grand Hyatt Shanghai hotel which starts from the 53rd floor; at the time of completion it was the highest hotel in the world.
 Along with the Oriental Pearl Tower, the Shanghai World Financial Center and the Shanghai Tower, it is part of the Lujiazui skyline seen from the Bund.

-In Shanghai, the tallest structure is the Shanghai Tower, which stands at 632 meters.
-It is followed by the Shanghai World Financial Center at 492 meters, the Oriental Pearl Tower at 468 meters, and the Jin Mao Tower at 420.5 meters.
-While Jin Mao Tower is the fourth tallest structure by height, it is often referred to as the third tallest building because the Oriental Pearl Tower is technically classified as a television and observation tower rather than a traditional skyscraper.
-This distinction explains why some sources list Jin Mao as the third tallest building, even though it is actually the fourth tallest overall structure.